 For Quarter 4, I allow my students to choose their own seats.
 I shamelessly use this all year as a bargaining chip.
 When it’s the start of a new quarter and they’re groaning about their new assigned seats, I say “If you work well for Quarters 1 2 and 3 remember YOU get to choose where you sit for Q4!”
 And this somehow works.
 I also remind them to trust me, and I always promise them that I don’t really do random seating.
 I always put care into the seating chart (one can easily take ma 30 minutes) to make sure that they are somewhere that they will be comfortable.

-For me and my students, this system has worked really well for me over the past 7 years.
-I love that it’s easy for both me and the students to move around.
-I love that there is room for different seating arrangements for different activities.
+For me and my students, this system has worked really well for me over the past 8 years.
+I love that it’s easy for both me and the students to move around, and that there is room for different seating arrangements for different activities.
 I love that the groups are always ready.
-Pairs are easy to make.
-Classroom management has become easier.
-Student community building is stronger.
+Pairs are easy to make, and classroom management has become easier.
+Student community building is stronger, and they are more engaged in my lessons.
+I could keep going!
 There are so many reasons that I love these groups, and maybe you will too!

 Thank you for reading!